tikajhq/tiket/README.md

 2. Import `tiket_demo.sql` present in root directory

+3. Run `composer install` in root directory

+4. Run `cp application/config/client.sample.config.php application/config/client.config.php` _(Copy application/config/client.sample.config.php to application/config/client.config.php)_

-3. Do the required changes in your `Database.php`
+5. Do the required changes in your `application/config/database.php`

-4. Type this in your terminal `php -S localhost:8080` _(Can be modified from `application/config/client.config.php`)_
+6. Type this in your terminal `php -S localhost:8080` _(Can be modified from `application/config/client.config.php`)_

-5. To Change email settings and stuff like that your can change the values in constants defined in `application/config/client.config.php`
+7. To Change email settings and stuff like that your can change the values in constants defined in `application/config/client.config.php`

-6. To Change name of the product you can change the values in constants defined in `application/config/config.product.php`
+8. To Change name of the product you can change the values in constants defined in `application/config/config.product.php`

-7. Now you can login using these credentials
+9. Now you can login using these credentials

 |User type | Username | Password |